ben31w/Text-File-Word-Counter/Readme.md

 1. Open an input file for reading.

-2. Read all the words from the file, count the number of times each word occurs and records this data to a vector.
+2. Read all the words from the file, count the number of times each word occurs, and record this data to a vector.

-3. Sort the vector
+3. Sort the vector.

 4. Write the sorted vector to an output file.